vaibhavcodes/LLM_RAG/README.md

    4.5.
 Once Jupyter Server gets start, select either of <b>Jupyter Lab</b> OR <b>Jupyter Server</b> as per your preference, and start using the GPU for your AI task.

-   =>To check the number of GPUs available, run the ollowing command in the notebook:
+   * To check the number of GPUs available, run the following command in the notebook:

      ```python
          !nvidia-smi